3 Minute Read

-Lasting for just under a mile, the Coke Ovens Trail is an easy short hike leading to an impressive overlook.
-It’s accessible for all skill levels and offers excellent views of the surrounding country and wildflowers, especially at the end of the trail.
+Just under a mile long, the Coke Ovens Trail is an easy short hike leading to an impressive overlook.
+It’s accessible for all skill levels and offers excellent views of the surrounding country and foliage, especially at the end of the trail.

-This trail is exposed to the sun in the summer months, but there are some shaded areas along the way to rest and recuperate on sunny days.
+This trail is exposed to the sun, but there are plenty of shaded areas along the way to rest and recuperate on sunny days.

-At a length of 3.5 miles, the historic Serpents Trail built in the early 1900s is a moderately difficult hike sprinkled with beautiful wildflowers and striking views of Grand Junction.
+At a length of 3.5 miles, the historic Serpents Trail built in the early 1900s is a moderately difficult hike that offers striking views of Grand Junction.

-This trail offers little shade, so be sure to bring protection in the form of the right clothing, a hat, and some sunscreen.
-This hike involves stretches of elevation too, so even though it isn’t overly challenging, it does offer a decent workout.
+This trail offers little shade, so be sure to take the right clothing, a hat, and some sunscreen.
+This hike involves stretches of elevation change, so even though it isn’t overly challenging, it does offer a decent workout.

 Monument Canyon Trail

 This 12-mile-long trail takes more time than others but is still relatively easy to tackle and is well worth the views.
-Monument Canyon Trail is popular for a wide range of activities including hiking, climbing, and running, thanks to the incredible scenery and opportunities to see wildlife here.
+Monument Canyon Trail is popular for a wide range of activities including hiking, climbing and running, thanks to the incredible scenery and the opportunities to see wildlife on the trail.

-Along the way, you’ll pass by several scenic overlooks and landmarks like Independence Monument, Kissing Couple, and Coke Ovens.
+Along the way, you’ll pass by several scenic overlooks and landmarks like Independence Monument, Kissing Couple formation, and Coke Ovens formation.

 Plan Your Trip to Colorado National Monument

-The best part is, Colorado National Monument is located just a stone’s throw away from Grand Junction’s amenities like restaurants, dog-friendly lodging, and other outdoor activities for the whole family to enjoy.
+The best part is, Colorado National Monument is only a short drive from Grand Junction’s popular amenities like restaurants, dog-friendly lodging, and other outdoor activities for the whole family to enjoy.